input-output-hk/peras-design/site/reports/2024-06-26-edinburgh-workshop.md

 ## Conformance testing

-* Looking at current code from [Quviq](https://github.com/input-output-hk/peras-design/pull/144) to replace voting rules with the ones from the specification
+We review current code from [Quviq](https://github.com/input-output-hk/peras-design/pull/144) with an aim to replace voting rules with the ones from the specification

 * The `Dec xx` functions need to be Agda2hs compatible => need to rewrite most of them
 * The TC has some troubles inferring types from the decidable functions, possibly because of renamings (?)
 * We need to work on a Haskell-side blocktree implementation, which might be problematic because of the dependencies on stdlib (implement `toTree`)